 These pages also align well with the topics that people are most interested in engaging with on Facebook.
 And, they usually tap into the emotional reactions that people express most on Facebook.

 Now, all this analysis is great, but the one problem with it is that it’s so broad.
-As a business, you want to know how to analyze trends pertaining to your industry so you can use them to your advantage.
+As a business, you want to know how to conduct trend spotting and analyze the results pertaining to your industry so you can use them to your advantage.

 To help you boost your reach on Facebook, we’ve come up with a six-step process to discover insight you can use.
 Actionable insight is the key to unlocking your organic (and paid) reach potential on Facebook.
 Here’s how to get it with BuzzSumo’s Facebook Analyzer.